Introduction to Briarcliff Manor, New York

 Things To Do In Briarcliff Manor

 Holly Hill, Brooke Astor's home, is located in Briarcliff Manor.
-The village is also home to the Trump National Golf Course, which is owned by real-estate mogul Donald Trump.
+The village is also home to the Trump National Golf Course.
 The Neuberger Museum of Art, the Katonah Museum of Art, the Haverstraw Brick Museum, the Peekskill Museum, the John Jay Homestead Historic Site, the Old Croton Aqueduct State Historic and Union Church are some of the museums and historic sites located within 10 miles of Briarcliff Manor.
 Fishing, boating, swimming, picnicking and camping can be enjoyed at the Blue Mountain Reservation, Blauvelt State Park, Kingsland Point County Park or at High Tor State Park.
 The Bartlett Arboretum, the New York Botanical Garden, the Bergen County Zoological Park, and the Cold Spring Harbor Fish Hatchery & Aquarium are all accessible from Briarcliff Manor as well.

 Briarcliff Manor Transportation